 The Maintenance Staff is responsible for maintaining the parks.
 This staff includes a supervisor and three staff workers.
 The majority of recreation programming in DeWitt Township is done by DARA.
-The township does sponsor an annual Meadows Celebration festival that is held in Granger Meadows Park.

 Sources of funding for parks and recreation in DeWitt Township include the Township General Fund, park facility rentals, and occasional donations.
 Budget information for DeWitt Township is shown below.
 Budget information for DeWitt Township parks and recreation is shown in Table 3.0 below.